 Fuel: Settle into a patio seat at Drip before sinking your teeth into a tasty crepe and indulging in a refreshing smoothie or cup of coffee, or head over to Sam & Ella’s Chicken Palace for hearty, topping-heavy slices of pizza.

 Rest: Check into a yurt at Elephant Rock Nature Park and enjoy features like air conditioning, a bathroom and full kitchen with stellar views of the river winding through the surrounding Ozark woodlands.

 Oklahoma is full of surprises and Little Sahara State Park is no exception.
 This desert landscape, which encompasses over 1,600 acres of sand dunes, is known as one of the best ATV riding destinations in the Midwest.
 Whether you bring your own dune buggy or rent one from a private dealer off-site, you’ll have a blast flying over the dunes.

-Fuel: Indulge in a tasty burger topped with fried ham or load up on fried catfish and mouthwatering hushpuppies at the Honey Wheat Café in downtown Waynoka.
+Fuel: Indulge in a tasty burger topped with fried ham or load up on fried catfish and mouthwatering hushpuppies at the Hometown Café in downtown Waynoka.
 For dinner Thursday- Sunday nights, you can’t beat Café Bahnhof for German favorites.

 Rest: Ride your ATV or dune buggy right from the park to your room at Trails Inn Suites & Motel in Waynoka.
 Take your pick from a cozy guest room with a kitchenette or book a two-to-three-bedroom apartment for extra space.